-The board recognizes that situations may arise in the operation of the school district which are of concern to parents and other members of the school district community.
-While constructive criticism is welcomed, the board desires to support its employees and their actions to free them from unnecessary, spiteful, or negative criticism and complaints that do not offer advice for improvement or change.
+The board recognizes situations may arise in the operation of the district which are of concern to parents and other members of the district community.

 The board firmly believes concerns should be resolved at the lowest organizational level by those individuals closest to the concern.
 Whenever a complaint or concern is brought to the attention of the board it will be referred to the administration to be resolved.
-It will first be the responsibility of the building administrators to resolve questions and problems raised by the employees and/or the students they supervise or by other members of the school district community.
+Prior to board action, however, the following should be completed:

-Per State of Iowa House File 868 and Iowa Code 256.9(63), members of the school district community who have concerns about the district or the school board may refer to the Linn-Mar Student Handbook for additional guidance from the Iowa Department of Education or directly to the Iowa Department of Education website at: https://educateiowa.gov/pk-12/parent-guardian-and-community-concerns.
+Parents, guardians, and community members of the district who have concerns about the district or the board may refer to the student handbook for additional guidance from the Iowa Department of Education.

 Adopted: 5/97